sophusand/YBlade_v2/README.md

 2. **Avoid extreme twists**: Very high twist angles (>60°) near transitions may cause issues
 3. **Check your exports**: Verify files open correctly in a text editor before importing
 4. **Start simple**: Test with example files first to understand the workflow
+5. **Use tip fillet**: A 2-3mm fillet on the blade tip significantly improves aerodynamic performance and reduces tip vortex noise
+6. **Adjust fillet for blade size**: Larger blades (>0.5m) can use 3-5mm, smaller blades work well with 1-2mm

 ## 🙏 Credits